hungneet/bana_nmt/README.md

 # bana_nmt
-AI School project
+AI School project <br />
-Translate from "Bananish", language of the Bana people, to standard Vietnamese.
+Translate from "Bananish", language of the Bana people, to standard Vietnamese. <br />
-(Bana is an ethnic minority of Vietnam)
+(Bana is an ethnic minority of Vietnam) <br />
-Supervisor: Mr. Quan Thanh Tho
+Supervisor: Mr. Quan Thanh Tho <br />